ReInHerit/digital-hub/content/news/2023-02-20-reinherit-a-journey-through-museum-management.md

 <!--EndFragment-->

-#### What we have so far
+#### Current State

 <!--StartFragment-->

-We've implemented a good amount of the “core functionality” but we're still in an alpha stage of development.
-At this point a player can build rooms, add artifacts, upgrade and/or repair exhibit cases, open the museum to visitors to gain funding, and some basic camera functions.
+The development of the game is still in the alpha stage, but the "core functionality" is near completion.
+Currently the player can build rooms, add artifacts, upgrade and/or repair exhibit cases, open the museum to gain funding, and some basic camera functions.

 <!--EndFragment-->

 ![](https://ucarecdn.com/835bd005-95f2-4646-9c17-fa692c126764/ "Early game screenshot")

-#### Our Workflow
+#### Workflow

 <!--StartFragment-->

-As we are a small team, consisting primarily of programmers, we need to work smart to achieve our goals.
-Firstly, we focus on making a more 'systems-based' type game rather than a cinematic/narrative experience.
-Secondly, we employ a variety of powerful tools to speed up the development process, and to compensate for our lack of artistic skills.
+The focus is on making a 'systems-based' type game rather than a cinematic/narrative experience.

-Our game engine of choice is Unity, which is powerful yet easy to use.
-It supports the use of plugins, free or otherwise, that can be downloaded from the Unity Asset Store.
-We've also set up a code repository (Github) to facilitate collaboration.
+The game engine of choice for the project is [Unity](https://unity.com/), which has a lot of core features that can be extended with the use of plugins, free or otherwise.
+To facilitate team collaboration we set up a [GitHub](https://github.com/) code repository.

-Furthermore, we make use of a variety of tools for different purposes.
-Blender is used to edit and create custom models, Mixamo is used to rig and animate our characters, and Meshlab is used to process scanned objects.
-We also employ A.I models such as Stable-Diffusion and ChatGPT to create content for our game.
+Furthermore, other software and tools are used for different purposes.
+[Blender](https://www.blender.org/) is used to edit and create custom models, [Mixamo](https://www.mixamo.com/) to rig and animate our characters, and [Meshlab](https://www.meshlab.net/) to process scanned objects.
+AI models such as [Stable-Diffusion](https://huggingface.co/CompVis/stable-diffusion) and [ChatGPT](https://openai.com/blog/chatgpt/) are used to create some of the content for the game.

 <!--EndFragment-->